wolfSSL/wolfssl-examples/certfields/extendedKeyUsage/README.md

 wolfSSL lib installed to /usr/local

 NOTE: If wolfSSL is installed to custom directory edit Makefile variable
-      WOLFSSL_DIR accordingly for example if you configured wolfSSL with "--enable-prefix=/home/me/wolf-install-dir" then set WOLFSSL_DIR to
+      WOLFSSL_INSTALL_DIR accordingly for example if you configured wolfSSL with "--enable-prefix=/home/me/wolf-install-dir" then set WOLFSSL_INSTALL_DIR to
       "/home/me/wolf-install-dir" before running "make"

 Building: